haiwera-silk-cd/magento-devdocs/guides/v2.0/frontend-dev-guide/layouts/layout-types.md

 	</style>
 </head>
 <h2>这里有什么</h2>
-For a particular page, its {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}layout{% endglossarytooltip %} is defined by two major layout 组件: *page layout* file and *page configuration* file.
+For a particular page, its {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}布局{% endglossarytooltip %} is defined by two major layout 组件: *page layout* file and *page configuration* file.

 A page layout file defines the page wireframe, for example, one-column layout.
 Technically page layout is an .xml file defining the structure inside the `<body>` section of the {% glossarytooltip a2aff425-07dd-4bd6-9671-29b7edefa871 %}HTML{% endglossarytooltip %} page {% glossarytooltip 8f407f13-4350-449b-9dc5-217dcf01bc42 %}markup{% endglossarytooltip %}.
 Page layouts feature only <a href="{{ page.baseurl }}/frontend-dev-guide/layouts/layout-overview.html#layout_overview_blocks" target="_blank">containers</a>.
 All page layouts used for page rendering should be declared in the page layout declaration file.